 The practice had child and vulnerable adult safeguarding policies and procedures in place.
 These provided staff with information about identifying, reporting and dealing with suspected abuse.
 The policies were readily available to staff.
 Staff had access to contact details for both child protection and adult safeguarding teams.
-The practice owner was the safeguarding lead for the practice and all staff had undertaken level two safeguarding training.
+The dentist was the safeguarding lead for the practice and all staff had undertaken level two safeguarding training.

 The practice had systems in place to help ensure the safety of staff and patients.
-These included the use of a re-sheathing device, a protocol that only the dentist or the dental hygiene therapist handle sharps and guidelines about responding to a sharps injury (needles and sharp instruments).
+These included the use of a needle re-sheathing device, a protocol whereby only the dentist handles sharps and guidelines about responding to a sharps injury (needles and sharp instruments).